On CentOS/RHEL 7 system ### rpm -Uvh https://repo.mysql.com/mysql80-community-release-el7-3.noarch.rpm ### On CentOS/RHEL 6 system ### rpm -Uvh https://repo.mysql.com/mysql80-community-release-el6-3.noarch.rpm ### On Fedora 31 system ### rpm -Uvh https://repo.mysql.com/mysql80-community-release-fc31

 Step 3 – Start MySQL Service

-Start the MySQL server using the following command from Linux terminal.
+Start the MySQL server using the following command from the Linux terminal.

 service mysqld start